Table of content

-The first thing a dog needs to learn is the basic discipline and respect that is totally defined by the energy and basic directions the owner gives to his dog.
-However, a dog that is disciplined needs also a basic training that any owner can offer him as a form of avoiding behavioral problems that he might end up being in.
+The first thing a dog needs to learn is the essential discipline and respect that is wholly defined by the energy and basic directions the owner gives to his dog – however a dog that is disciplined needs also a basic training that any owner can offer him as a form of avoiding dogs behavioral problems that he might end up being in.

 - Be patient and regular